 Strategies to increase engagement and your CTRs on Twitter include strategies for how you engage with other content, the words you choose to create your post, and how and when you post your content.

 Ultimately, you’ll want to test the strategies you choose for yourself and see what works best for you and your audience to increase both clicks and engagement.

 If you want other users to engage with your content, a good way to start is to always interact with their first.
 Like, respond to, and retweet your users content when you can, and following them can also help.

 When you respond to other users or engage with their content, they’ll be more likely to pay attention to what you’re posting, too.
 This is especially true considering most brands don’t take or have the time to interact with a lot of followers, so it can mean more when you do.

 This can also help to build social proof over time, which is valuable across all social media marketing platforms.

-Not only will this increase engagement, it will help you start to build a relationship between you or your brand and the users you’re interacting with, expanding the benefits more concretely—and off Twitter.
+Not only will this increase engagement, but it will also help you start to build a relationship between you or your brand and the users you’re interacting with, expanding the benefits more concretely—and off Twitter.

 2. Retweet Other Users’ Tweets

 You want to do this early and often.
 I’m singling out retweeting as engagement because this is what most users value the most; not only are you liking their content enough to validate it, but you value it enough to share it.